-Life insurance can help provide financial support for your family after you die.
+Life insurance can provide financial support for your family after you die.

 People often get term life to cover their families during the time when their death would have a big financial impact.
 For example, it could be useful if you are in the middle of saving money for your kids' college tuition or if you are paying off a mortgage.

 Permanent life insurance, by contrast, lasts your entire life as long as you continue to pay premiums.
-Permanent life insurance usually costs more than term life insurance.
+It usually costs more than term life insurance.